OHDSI/Achilles/README.md

 Achilles consists of several parts:
 1. Precomputations (for database characterization)
 2. Achilles Heel for data quality
-3. Export feature for AchillesWeb
+3. Export feature for AchillesWeb (or, Atlas Data Sources can read the Achilles tables directly)
 4. Index generation for better performance with Atlas Data Sources

 Achilles is actively being developed for CDM v5.x only.